-Cash flows from operations decreased by \$5.1 million in the three months ending September 30, 2013 compared to the corresponding period of fiscal 2013, primarily due to the increase in inventory balance due to timing of inventory receipts to bring the inventory levels in line with the near term demand and an increase in accounts payable balance due to the timing of payments.
+Cash flows provided by operations was \$1.9 million for the three months ended September 30, 2013.
+Net loss for the quarter ended September 30, 2013 was primarily offset by non-cash expenses such as stock-based compensation expense and depreciation.
+Inventories increased primarily due to the timing of inventory receipts to bring the inventory levels in line with the near term demand and an increase in accounts payable balance due to the timing of payments.

-Net Cash Provided by Investing Activities
+Net Cash (Used In) Provided by Investing Activities